-Procedures for dealing with a spill:
+Procedures for Dealing with a Spill:

-- Alert people in the area of the spill. - Call the appropriate emergency numbers, which should be posted at each telephone. - Attend to any injured persons, removing them from exposure and getting to a safety shower if necessary. - Depending on the nature of the chemical, you might need to open windows and doors to provide ventilation, close up the affected area to contain spills or turn off heat and other ignition sources. - If you are trained and authorized, use the appropriate materials to absorb or contain the spill.
-For instance, you might have kits to neutralize spilled acids or bases.
+- Alert people in the area of the spill; - Call the appropriate emergency numbers, which should be posted at each telephone or work area office/station; - Attend to any injured persons, removing them from exposure and getting to a safety shower if necessary; - Depending on the nature of the chemical, you might need to open windows and doors to provide ventilation, close the affected area to contain spills, or turn off heat and other ignition sources; and - If you are trained and authorized, use the appropriate materials to absorb or contain the spill.
+For instance, you might have kits to neutralized spilled acids or bases.
 For other chemicals, you could be required to sprinkle an absorbent litter on a spill or surround the spill with a dam.